 To learn more about rainwater cisterns and rain exchange systems for your garden and lawn, please go to the sponsor for the “Living Lean & Green; How To Cook Healthy For $10 or Less” video series, Aquascape Inc., at www.aquascapeinc.com.
 They have an amazing website filled with ideas to help you live more sustainably by collecting and utilizing rainwater, particularly to water a garden.

 The “Living Lean and Green; How To Cook Healthy For $10 or Less” video series features Chef Ryan Hutmacher, The Centered Chef of Centered Chef Food Studios (http://www.centeredchef.com), cooking with me (Shawna Coronado) in my front lawn vegetable garden.

-Together, we are creating meals which cost a family of four $10 or less to prepare and features organic vegetables I have grown myself.
+Together, we are creating meals that cost a family of four $10 or less to prepare and feature organic vegetables I have grown myself.

 — Burpee Home Gardens supplied the vegetables grown in the garden this season.
 I write many instructional stories and videos with their incredible vegetable products and donate a large portion of the vegetables to the local food pantry when harvested.

 — Aquascape, Inc. sponsored the videos and supplied the rainwater cistern for easier watering of the vegetable garden.